-“What adds insult to injury” Place said, is that unlike the traditional Final Demand, under its new system, MSPRC will continue to add paid claims to this total after the issuance of the Conditional Payment Notice.
-Place observed “this may mean that not only is your client not getting a reduction for the cost associated with obtaining a settlement, judgment or award, they may also see the amount due MSPRC increase months after their personal injury case has resolved.”
+“What adds insult to injury,” Place said, is that, unlike the traditional Final Demand, under its new system, MSPRC will continue to add paid claims to this total after the issuance of the Conditional Payment Notice.
+Place observed, “this may mean that not only is your client not getting a reduction for the cost associated with obtaining a settlement, judgment, or award, they may also see the amount due to MSPRC increase months after their personal injury case has resolved.”

 According to Place, some help is on the way.
 On January 10, 2013, President Obama signed into law the Strengthening Medicare and Repaying Taxpayers Act (SMART Act).
 Among the key provisions: